How to Optimize Your Google My Business Listing

 - Directions on Google Search and Maps

-In short, Google has made changes to the way it supports local businesses, including a shift to this new name and platform.
+Google has continued to make changes to the way it supports local businesses, including a shift to this new name and platform.
 Here’s what the search engine giant has to say about this:

 When it comes to optimizing your Google My Business page, there are a few things you can do to improve your position.
 Get started with the following: